Updated: May 27, 2021

-Finally I'd like to thank the people of Singapore.
-After the campaign became well known you regularly approached me on the streets to encourage me, wish me well and to thank me.
-These encounters with you were uplifting and at times touching; the memories of them will stay with me for ever.
+Finally, I'd like to thank the people of Singapore.
+After the campaign became well known you regularly approached me on the streets to encourage me, wish me well, and thank me.
+These encounters with you were uplifting and at times touching; the memories of them will stay with me forever.
 I'm very grateful.

 I end by wishing you well, thanking you, and encouraging you to continue to support the CCF to enhance the lives of children and their families affected by cancer.